Understanding the propensity of any given voter is essential for a winning campaign. It can make the difference between a victory or a defeat.

 Because of this, if you have the funds, you should communicate with these voters once or twice in the days leading up to the Election.

-Low propensity voters need to be familiar with your name so if they see it on the ballot they will vote for you.
+They need to know your name at the very least so if they see it on the ballot they will vote for you.

 Knowing which voters in your district are which propensity will enable your campaign to efficiently target its communication efforts.